orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.lowestFreeListBound

-The minimal amount of free space (in kb) in page which is tracked in paginated storage.
+The least amount of free space (in kb) in a page, which is tracked in paginated storage..

 ```
 Setting name...: storage.lowestFreeListBound